jarlold/wifi_sharingan/README.md

 ## What does it do though?
-It tracks 802.11 beacon packets (which are sent out by WiFi devices to detect available networks) and can be used to trigger an alert when someone is nearby.
-This way if some world class shinobi tries to get the jump on you, the beacon packets his smartphone is sending out will give him away.
+It tracks 802.11 probe request packets (which are sent out by WiFi devices to detect available networks) and can be used to trigger an alert when someone is nearby.
+This way if some world class shinobi tries to get the jump on you, the probe packets his smartphone is sending out will give him away.

 ## More detail on how it works
 ### How it actually works
-Right now the script is only set to monitor the beacon probe packets.
+Right now the script is only set to monitor the probe request packets.
 I intend to change this so that dataframes and other shenanigans are picked up as well, but I'm a busy boi.
 You might have heard somewhere that the mac addresses used in WiFi packets send from Android and Apple devices are randomized, and that's mostly-true, however due to regulation, manufacturers can't broadcast with the MAC address of another